ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/reference.md

-Note that due to ordering issues it is advised to set the *resolver_mode* attribute on hosts only after the first setup is complete, to avoid breaking DNS resolution while Ansible is running.
+Note that due to ordering issues it is advised to set the *resolver_mode* attribute on hosts only after the first setup is complete, to avoid breaking DNS resolution while Ansible is running the first time.

 ### Example